Proper quasi-homogeneous domains in flag manifolds and geometric structures: Parabolic subgroups

 In this section we recall the basic properties of parabolic subgroups.
-We will mostly rely on the exposition in Eberlein's book on symmetric spaces~\cite{E1996} and Warner's book on harmonic analysis on semi-simple groups~\cite{W1972}.
+We will mostly rely on the exposition in Eberlein's book on symmetric spaces~\cite{E1996} and Warner's book on harmonic analysis on semisimple groups~\cite{W1972}.